Architecture of Montreal: Skyscrapers

 At 205 m, 1000 de La Gauchetière is postmodern skyscraper, and the tallest building in the city.

 Skyscraper construction in Montreal has swung between periods of intense activity and prolonged lulls.
 A two-year period from 1962 to 1964 saw the completion of four of Montreal's ten tallest buildings: Tour de la Bourse, I. M. Pei's landmark cruciform Place Ville-Marie, the CIBC Building and CIL House.
 Its tallest buildings, the 51-storey 1000 de La Gauchetière and the 47-storey 1250 René-Lévesque, were both completed in 1992.

 Montreal places height-limits on skyscrapers so that they do not exceed 200m in height nor the summit of Mount Royal.
 Only the St. Joseph's Oratory reaches an elevation higher than 232.5 metres above mean sea level (Mount Royal elevation).
 Above-ground height is further limited in most areas and only a few downtown land plots are allowed to exceed 120 metres in height.
 The limit is currently attained by 1000 de La Gauchetière and 1250 René-Lévesque, the latter of which is shorter, but built on higher ground.

 The Tour de Montréal, incorporated into the north base of Montreal's Olympic Stadium is the tallest inclined tower in the world, at 175 m.

 Expo 67

 Habitat 67 is a model community and housing complex that was showcased at Expo 67.

 Pavilions designed for the 1967 International and Universal Exposition, popularly known as Expo 67, featured a wide range of architectural designs.
 Though most pavilions were temporary structures, several remaining structures have become Montreal landmarks, including the geodesic dome US Pavilion, now the Montreal Biosphère, as well as Moshe Safdie's striking Habitat 67 apartment complex.
 The French pavilion and Québec Pavilion of Expo 67 underwent significant renovations in 1992 to become the Montreal Casino.

 Montreal Metro

-In terms of modern architecture, the Montreal Metro is filled with a profusion of public art by some of the biggest names in Quebec culture.
+In terms of modern architecture, the Montreal Metro is filled with public art by artists in Quebec culture.
 In addition, the design and ornamentation of each station in the Metro system is unique, much like the Stockholm Metro and the Moscow Metro.